nervosnetwork/rfcs/rfcs/0031-variable-length-header-field/0031-variable-length-header-field.md

 }
 ```

-The new field `extension` will be added to the block body and following data structures:
+The new `extension` field will be added to the block body and the following data structures:

 ```
 table Block {